whitel1st/GP_Hijack/README.md

-# GP Hijack automated #
+# GroupPolicy Hijacking

+---

+## Warning

+Current version of a script will turns on karma smb for all smb traffic.
+So when you MiTM your victim and his DC (domain controller), all SMB functionality excep those that need for a Group Policy hijacking **will be lost**!

+---

 **Version 1.0**

-This script allows you to exploit Group Policy Hijacking attack.
+This script allows you to exploit Group Policy Hijacking attack to get an RCE.

 What it does: